Upgrade a Backup vault to a Recovery Services vault

 Impact to operations during upgrade

 When upgrading a Backup vault to a Recovery Services vault, there is no impact to your data plane operations.
 All backup jobs continue as normal, and any active restore jobs continue without interruption.
 During the upgrade, management operations incur a short downtime, and you can't protect new items or create adhoc backups jobs.
 Restore jobs for IaaS VMs don't run during the upgrade.
 The vault upgrade takes under an hour to complete.
 Once finished, a Recovery Services vault replaces the Backup vault.

 Changes to your automation and tool after upgrading

 While preparing your infrastructure for the vault upgrade, you must update your existing automation or tooling to ensure that it continues to work after the upgrade.
-Consult the PowerShell cmdlets references for the Service Manager deployment model and the Resource Manager deployment model.
+Consult the PowerShell cmdlets references for the Resource Manager deployment model.

 Before you upgrade

 Check the following issues before you upgrade your Backup vaults to Recovery Service vaults.

 - Minimum agent version: To upgrade your vault, make sure the Microsoft Azure Recovery Services (MARS) agent is at least version 2.0.9083.0.
 If the MARS agent is older than 2.0.9083.0, update the agent before starting the upgrade process.